* Coaster Enthusiasts of Canada *

 CUTBACK:

-This element consists of a single inversion starting like a corkscrew but after the apex of the turn the track cuts left or right instead of continuing forward.
+This element consists of a single inversion starting as a corkscrew but after the apex of the turn the track cuts left or right instead of continuing forward.
 The effect is an abrupt direction change of about 180 degrees.

 DIPS: